Getting Started with EXOS

 While you may be accustomed to resting between sets and exercises, the unique way in which the circuits, or groupings of exercises, are designed in our online training programs allows you to perform an entire workout with minimal rest periods.
 For instance, you might do a bench press followed by a stretch and then a move for your lower body.
 The way in which exercises are ordered minimizes fatigue and allows you to perform more work in less time.
 What’s more, you’ll do stretches or stability moves that complement strength-building movements, helping you get the most out of every exercise you do.
 All told, this approach helps keep your training sessions efficient and effective.

-To learn more about circuits, rest periods, and complementary movements, check out the article Training Efficiency.
+To learn more about circuits, rest periods, and complementary movements, check out the article "How to Make Your Training More Efficient".

 What's included in the nutrition tool?